 Educator's Policies and Guidelines

 Pet Emergency Education, LLC expects that their instructors, staff and volunteers will conduct themselves in a professional manner at all times.
 Instructors agree to adhere to the following policies at all times while actively teaching Pet Emergency Education CPR, first aid and emergency classes.
-An institution may elect to have one of their faculty or staff trained to teach Pet Emergency Education certification programs to their students; students receive a discounted rate in lieu of compensation to the instructor also alleviating any conflict of interest with the institution.
+An institution may elect to have one of their faculty or staff trained to teach Pet Emergency Education certification programs to their students and/or staff; students/staff receive a discounted rate ($29.95) in lieu of compensation to the instructor, also alleviating any conflict of interest with the institution.
 Please review our policies:

-- Due to conflict of interest, instructors with educational institutions will not be able to be personally compensated by Pet Emergency Education for classes they teach to their students.
-However, students of the institution will be able to attend the class and become certified through Pet Emergency Education, LLC at a reduced cost of $29.95 (regular rate is $69.95).
+- Due to conflict of interest, instructors approved to teach in our educator’s program will not be able to be personally compensated by Pet Emergency Education for classes they teach to their students/staff.
+However, students/staff of the institution will be able to attend the class and become certified through Pet Emergency Education, LLC at a reduced cost of $29.95 (regular rate is $69.95).
+We reserve the right to raise the rate in the future and will provide ample notice should we do so.
 Instructors will register the students for the class (which can be taught throughout the semester), on the Student Registration Form (if school is providing payment) OR through a private payment link for the students to register and pay for themselves.
-Instructors are required to submit a completed roster with each participants signature within 72 hours after the class is held or students have completed the curriculum.
+Instructors are required to submit a completed roster with each participant’s signature within 48 hours after the class is held or students have completed the curriculum.

 - Instructors that are educators may also choose to teach Pet Emergency Education, LLC certification classes to the public and/or animal community independent of their educational institution for monetary compensation.
-If the instructor chooses to do so, they must additionally sign the Instructor’s Agreement for our full active instructors.
+If the instructor chooses to do so, they must additionally sign up for our full active instructor program.
+There is also a separate contract to be signed which is for independent contractors.
 This agreement will allow for monetary compensation for public/private classes outside of the educational institution.

 - For paid instructors: Instructors are not employees and must never imply that they are.
 Instructors are independent contractors and must fill out the W9 to be compensated.
 As an independent contractor you will be responsible for your own taxes.
 Pet Emergency Education, LLC will issue a 1099 for each instructor at the end of the year; that will be mailed to you for your use for tax purposes.
 For more information go to www.irs.gov

-- Once an educator joins Pet Emergency Education as an instructor they will be enrolled in the free online instructor’s Orientation program through CourseSites.com (a Blackboard company).
+- Once an individual joins Pet Emergency Education as an instructor they will be enrolled in the free online instructor’s Orientation program through CourseSites.com (a Blackboard company).
 This program must be completed within 30 days of enrollment.
-The new instructor must complete all of the program, provide a signed copy of this agreement and if choosing to also teach to the public, must submit a signed copy of the instructor’s agreement as well.
-Also, instructors must acquire and/or purchase their instructor’s kit before they will be eligible to teach any classes.
+The new instructor must complete all of the program, provide a signed copy of this agreement.
+If there are more than one instructors that will be teaching our program at the same school, they must each sign their own contract agreement.
+Also, instructors must acquire materials and/or purchase their instructor’s kit before they will be eligible to teach any classes.
 The orientation program takes on average 7-10 hours to complete, however the program does not need to be completed all at once.
-The instructor can login and out of the program as much as they need to in order to complete it within the 30 day period.
+The instructor can login and out of the program as often as needed to in order to complete it within the 30-day period.
 Instructors must receive a passing grade on all quizzes and assessments in order to be eligible to teach our programs.

 - If an instructor moves or changes their address or changes employment with the school, they are required to notify Pet Emergency Education immediately providing the new shipping information to us through email.
 Any instructor that does not update their mailing address causing materials and supplies to be send to an incorrect or old address will be responsible for the shipping costs and any loss or damage to supplies incurred.